-Named after the city of Newcastle which was named by Governor King in 1804.
+Named after the city covered by the electoral division.
+Newcastle was named by Governor King in 1804.

 Products/industries of the area:

 Ship-building and repairs, transport equipment, tourism, tertiary education, food-processing, railway goods, chemicals and heavy engineering.
 Newcastle is the second largest city in NSW and is a busy port, handling imports and exports.

 Provincial – outside capital cities, but with a majority of enrolment in major provincial cities.